AJV009/risk-package-detection/README.md

-# Threat Detection and Unattended Baggage Detection and Associated Person Tracking
+# Threat Detection and Unattended Baggage Detection with Associated Person Tracking
 __YOLOv8s + OpenVINO + DeepSORT__

 This is a demo of threat detection and unattended baggage tracking using YOLOv4s and DeepSORT.
 The model is trained on [COCO](https://cocodataset.org/#home) dataset and the weights are converted to OpenVINO format.
 The model is then used to detect threats and unattended baggage in a video stream.
 The detections are then tracked using DeepSORT.